(For triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 (Clinton, first-time Ironman)

-Regarding lessons I am currently teaching, the mom said she was spending over $400 a month for a swim school with Tots in their name and her babies never got anywhere.
+Another mom client said she was spending over $400 a month for a swim school with Tots in their name and her babies never got anywhere.
 I have her oldest swimming, and at a level three within like four lessons and that usually takes them like a whole block of eight lessons times three at a swim school.

 Before that, a son was apprehensive, but I quickly had him saying that he was having fun and within one lesson the mom said he was swimming!